Shrivastavpratham/Terraform_project/Terraform project 1/README.md

 - **Subnet Overlap:** If you receive errors related to overlapping CIDR blocks, ensure that \`subnet1cidr\` and \`subnet2cidr\` are unique and within the range of the \`cidr\` block.
 - **Permissions:** Ensure that the AWS credentials used have the necessary permissions to create all the listed resources.

-## Contributing

-If you wish to contribute to this Terraform configuration, please fork the repository and submit a pull request with your changes.